bongiozzo/musica_mustdie/output/band_firewind.md

 # Firewind

-Дискография
+## Дискография

-"Between Heaven and Hell" 2002, Power Metal
+### "Between Heaven and Hell" 2002, Power Metal

-"Burning Earth" 2003, Power Metal
+### "Burning Earth" 2003, Power Metal

-"Forged By Fire" 2005, Power Metal
+### "Forged By Fire" 2005, Power Metal

+1. Kill To Live (3:41)
+2. Beware The Beast (4:22)
+3. Tyranny (3:30)
+4. The Forgotten Memory (3:42) [featuring James Murphy]
+5. Hate World Hero (5:50)
+6. Escape From Tomorrow (3:57)
+7. Feast Of The Savages (4:25) [instrumental, feat.
+Marty Friedman]
+8. Burn In Hell (4:37)
+9. Perished In Flames (4:51)
+10. Land Of Eternity (5:54)
++ Tyranny (video clip enhancement)
++ Making Of/Live Footage (video enhancement)

-"Allegiance" 2006, Power Metal
+### "Allegiance" 2006, Power Metal

+1. Allegiance 04:41
+2. Insanity 04:29
+3. Falling To Pieces 04:03
+4. Ready To Strike 04:35
+5. Breaking The Silence 04:03
+6. Deliverance 06:07
+7. Till The End Of Time 04:36
+8. Dreamchaser 04:07
+9. Before The Storm 03:42
+10. The Essence 04:19
+11. Where Do We Go From Here?
+03:57

+Line-up:
+Apollo Papathanasio - Vocals
+Gus G - Guitars
+Bob Katsionis - Keyboards
+Petros Christo - Bass
+Mark Cross - Drums

-"The Premonition" 2008, Power Metal
+### "The Premonition" 2008, Power Metal

+1. Into the Fire 06:29
+2. Head Up High 03:46
+3. Mercenary Man 03:28
+4. Angels Forgive Me 04:57
+5. Remembered 03:38
+6. My Loneliness 04:04
+7. Circle of Life 04:14
+8. The Silent Code 04:48
+9. Maniac 04:55
+10. Life Foreclosed 04:52

-"Days of Defiance" 2010, Power Metal
+### "Days of Defiance" 2010, Power Metal

+1. The Ark of Lies 04:43
+2. World on Fire 04:38
+3. Chariot 04:38
+4. Embrace the Sun 04:04
+5. The Departure 00:44
+6. Heading for the Dawn 04:00
+7. Broken 03:23
+8. Cold as Ice 04:33
+9. Kill in the Name of Love 04:27
+10. SKG 05:19
+11. Losing Faith 04:11
+12. The Yearning 04:53
+13. When All Is Said and Done 05:05

+Line-up:
+Apollo Papathanasio - Vocals
+Gus G. - Guitars
+Petros Christo - Bass
+Michael Ehre - Drums
+Bob Katsionis - Keyboards

+Limited Deluxe Mediabook Edition bonus tracks:
+14. Wild Rose
+15. Ride to the Rainbow's End
+16. Breaking the Law (Judas Priest cover)

+iTunes bonus track:
+14. Riding on the Wind

+Japanese bonus tracks:
+14. Halcyon Days
+15. Breaking the Law (Judas Priest Cover)

+Cover art by Gustavo Sazes.

-"Few Against Many" 2012, Power Metal
+### "Few Against Many" 2012, Power Metal

+1. Wall Of Sound
+2. Losing My Mind
+3. Few Against Many
+4. The Undying Fire
+5. Another Dimension
+6. Glorious
+7. Edge Of A Dream (feat.
+Apocalyptica)
+8. Destiny
+9. Long Gone Tomorrow
+10. No Heroes, No Sinners

+Digipack bonus tracks:
+11. Battleborn
+12. No Heroes, No Sinners (acoustic version)

 ## Отношения с другими группами